mmistakes/minimal-mistakes/_pages/contribute.md

 * Go from research to production through possible transition to industry and government partners

+> ### Please note that at this time, we are only accepting publically released contributions.

 ## How to contribute a new capability

 1. Navigate to the `_capabilities` folder in the [xaitk website repository](https://github.com/XAITK/xaitk.github.io/)